Tips for Trips

 Visited by Bert Schwarz

-Grand Est is the new name of the Alsace-Champagne-Ardenne-Lorraine region.
-It replaces the three former administrative regions of Alsace, Champagne-Ardenne and Lorraine and consists of the eastern departments of the Ardennes, Aube, Bas-Rhine, Haut-Rhine, Haute Marne, Marne, Meurthe and Moselle, Meuse, Moselle and the Vosges.
+Grand Est is the name of the region comprising Alsace-Champagne-Ardenne-Lorraine.
+It replaces the three former administrative regions of Alsace, Champagne-Ardenne, and Lorraine, and consists of the eastern departments of Ardennes, Aube, Bas-Rhin, Haut-Rhin, Haute-Marne, Marne, Meurthe-et-Moselle, Meuse, Moselle, and Vosges.

-Nature lovers come to Grand Est to enjoy its beauty in the many national parks.
-Its neighborhood with Belgium, Luxembourg, Germany and Switzerland makes its geographical location a cultural melting pot.
-The region's gastronomy is mostly influenced by its bordering neighbors, with most dishes inspired by the tastes and flavors of Germany.
+Nature lovers visit Grand Est to enjoy the beauty of its many national parks.
+Its proximity to Belgium, Luxembourg, Germany, and Switzerland makes its geographical location a cultural melting pot.
+The region's gastronomy is heavily influenced by its neighbors, with many dishes inspired by the flavors and aromas of Germany.

-The cuisine of the Grand Est region is heavily influenced by its German neighbors, who border the region to the east.
-Traditional dishes include steamed potatoes, wild boar platters and pork sausage.
+The cuisine of Grand Est is strongly shaped by its German neighbor to the east.
+Traditional dishes include steamed potatoes, wild boar platters, and pork sausages.
 We particularly enjoyed the authentic Quiche Lorraine.

-We asked a couple of Frenchmen what they thought of Alsace.
-They were full of memories and affection for this highly idiosyncratic region, which borders Switzerland to the south and Germany to the east.
-It's hard to pin down the character of this region, with its own identity, language, cuisine, history and architecture, - part French, part German, but 100% Alsatian.
+We asked a few locals what they think of Alsace.
+They were enchanted, full of memories and affection for this highly unique region, which borders Switzerland to the south and Germany to the east.
+The character of this region is difficult to define, with its own identity, language, cuisine, history, and architecture—partly French, partly German, but 100% Alsatian.

 Museum of Tomi Ungerer, Strasbourg